 Non-executive directors' remuneration is established by the Board in the light of periodic advice from advisers.
 Fees are paid to non-executive directors except that the fees payable to the MHCLG board nominees are remitted either to their employer or, at the direction of the Guarantor, directly to the MHCLG board nominee.
-The fees of the non-executive directors are reviewed annually by the board and were increased with effect from 1 April 2019 following an independent benchmarking exercise which was overseen by the THFC Remuneration Committee.
-This was the first exercise to take place for many years and adjustments reflect both the significant growth in AHF over the last 5 years and the need to maintain a board of the appropriate calibre.
+The fees of the non-executive directors are reviewed annually by the board and were increased with effect from 1 April 2021.
 The non-executive directors do not receive any pension benefits, bonuses or benefits-in- kind from the company.